 John Madden, Nicolas Cage and the history of turducken

-The late, great football icon will be played by the mercurial actor in an upcoming biopic and we're betting a crazy-delicious food concoction will be featured.
+The late, great football icon will be portrayed by the mercurial actor in an upcoming biopic and we're betting a crazy-delicious food concoction will become an ever bigger sensation.

 Former Oakland Raiders coach John Madden at halftime ceremony to present punter Ray Guy with Pro Football Hall of Fame ring at O.co Coliseum on Nov 20, 2014.